Finding Hope in a Chat Room

 “Welcome to the room, we’re glad to have you!
 How’d you find our chat room?” someone asked.
 Soon I was welcomed not only to the chat room, but into some amazing relationships with women who cared.

 Over the next several weeks I began to share my journey.
 Here were ladies who knew and loved God.
-They knew His compassion toward the broken-hearted and were willing to listen to my pain.
+They knew his compassion toward the broken-hearted and were willing to listen to my pain.
 Like salve on an open wound, their care brought comfort to a wounded heart.
 I didn’t know it that night, but they would continue to build into my life over the next several years.
 They took time to share the hope that they’d found as they too had faced the unexpected.
 We spent time in prayer together as I faced a healing journey, one not of isolation but of renewed community.

-As I opened my heart to new friends, I found a place where I could be real with my hopes, dreams, questions and disappointments.
-These long distance friends reminded me that God would never turn His back on me.
-He would keep His promises.
-Over and over they reminded me that His plans for me were good plans, ones full of hope and purpose.
+As I opened my heart to new friends, I found a place where I could be real with my hopes, dreams, questions, and disappointments.
+These long-distance friends reminded me that God would never turn his back on me.
+He would keep his promises.
+Over and over they reminded me that his plans for me were good plans, ones full of hope and purpose.
 With their support, I began to reach out to others who were hurting and to share the way God was working in my own life with women who faced similar challenges.

 God had not set me aside